joseeden/All-Things-DevOps/pages/030-Security/006-Incident-Responses.md

 2. Identify evidence that may need to be retained.
 2. Document lessons learned, analyzing response actions, and identifying areas for improvement.

+## Incident Response Models

+### Leveraged Incident Response Model

+   - Outsourcing incident response capabilities to external experts.
+   - Leverages third-party services or partnerships for specialized support.
+   - Allows organizations to benefit from external expertise and resources.

+### Dedicated Incident Response Model

+   - Establishes an in-house incident response team.
+   - Team members are dedicated solely to handling and mitigating incidents.
+   - Enables a rapid and focused response to security events.

+### Hybrid Incident Response Model

+   - Combines internal and external resources for incident response.
+   - Utilizes both in-house teams and external support as needed.
+   - Offers flexibility and scalability in managing incidents effectively.

 ## Incident Response Team

 Establishing a Security Operations Center (SOC) necessitates the creation of an efficient incident response team.
 This team, whether dedicated, leveraged, or a blend of both, is crucial for addressing security incidents promptly and effectively.